dtischler95/peptideTransformer/RESULTS.md

 # Results

-Status 2026-06-24.
-The classical ML baseline (sequence only) is complete.
-The ProtBERT sweep is partially
-in: the `bert` column covers 12 of the 12 MIC organisms so far, the rest is pending.
-ESM is still queued.
+Status 2026-07-26.
+The classical ML baseline (sequence only) is complete and the ProtBERT MIC sweep now covers 12 of the 12 organisms (random and cluster, five seeds each).
+Hemolysis BERT and ESM are still pending.

 All numbers are test-set metrics, mean ± SD over five seeds (1, 2, 3, 4, 42).
 The `dummy` column is a mean / majority-class baseline (floor); `ridge` / `logreg` is a linear reference. `svr`/`svc`, `xgb` and